OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 > ***Play the Odds.*** If a character (or the GM) still wishes to determine the performance of a mundane action, an action check can be made, but doing so returns the action to a *non-mundane* status of DC 2.
 Thus, if the check rolls a 1, a `Critical Failure` occurs due to some obvious oversight on the part of the character.
 Otherwise, the action's performance is calculated normally.

-***Impossible Actions.*** A DC 25 is considered an impossible action for mortal characters.
-In such cases, the gamemaster will wave the action check entirely as it is considered an automatic failure.
-However, an immortal character may roll an impossible action check.
+***Impossible Actions.*** A DC 25 is considered an impossible action for `mortal characters`.
+In such cases, the gamemaster will wave the action check entirely as it is considered an automatic failure. `However, an immortal character may roll an impossible action check.`

 ### Performance Rating